|

 heart to give, not reluctantly or under compulsion, for God loves a

-thing is that the individual should decide for himself what he should give
+The individual should decide for himself how much he should give in

-is an individual matter of giving, that is decided in the heart of men.
+This is an individual matter of giving, that is decided in the

 You might say that before the Lord you decide what to give.
 You